empicano/aiomqtt/CONTRIBUTING.md

 - Run ruff and mypy with `./scripts/check`
 - Run the tests with `./scripts/test`

 During development, it's often useful to have a local MQTT broker running.
-You can spin up a local mosquitto broker with Docker via `./scripts/develop`.
-You can connect to this broker with `aiomqtt.Client("localhost", port=1883)`.
+You can spin up a local mosquitto broker with Docker via `./scripts/mosquitto`.

+You can connect to this broker with `aiomqtt.Client("localhost")`.
+Run `AIOMQTT_TEST_HOSTNAME=localhost ./scripts/test` to run the tests against the local broker instead of the public `test.mosquitto.org` broker.

 ## The documentation

-The documentation uses [Sphinx](https://www.sphinx-doc.org/en/master/).
-You can build it with `./scripts/docs --reload`.

-The Markdown source files are located in the `docs` folder.
-The reference section is mostly generated from the docstrings in the source code.
-The docstrings are formatted according to the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).
+The documentation lives in the `docs` folder.
+Examples should be self-contained and runnable as-is.

 ## Making a pull request